lbeder/slowkey/README.md

 ✔ Enter your salt · ********

-Salt is: s...t
+Salt hint is: s...t

 ✔ Enter your password · ********

-Password is: p...d
+Password hint is: p...d

 Fingerprint: E5E61F417790448A